Summer Seminar Course Catalog

 Explore the history and philosophy of grading, and learn how to grade copper, silver, and gold U.S. coins according to the latest ANA and market standards.
 Instruction consists of slide presentations, hands-on opportunities to view and grade notable specimens in individual and group settings, and in-depth discussions about the intricacies of grading.
 Enrollment is limited to 20 students.

-Instructors: Kyle Knapp, principal grader at PCGS; Owen Seymour, co-founder of Rarity7, former grader at PCGS
+Instructors: Kyle Knapp, principal grader at PCGS; and Owen Seymour, cofounder of Rarity7, former grader at PCGS

 22. Grading United States Coins, Pt.
 2